Implementing CAPABLE in PSH

 Time Frame

-Time Frame: ER visits and hospitalizations reported at baseline and at 6-month follow up (post-intervention).
+Time Frame: Proportion of participants with ER visits in past 6 months reported at 6-month follow up.

 Collaborators and Investigators